 Between 2016 and 2020, twelve patients have been reported to have contracted tick-borne encephalitis in the Netherlands.
 The most likely places of infection are the Sallandse Heuvelrug, the Utrechtse Heuvelrug, central North Brabant, the north-east of the Flevopolder, Twente and the Achterhoek.
 At the border with Germany in the Achterhoek and east of Nijmegen, the TBE virus was found in small rodents.
 Research for antibodies showed that roe deer in North Brabant, Limburg, Overijssel and the Achterhoek had been bitten by ticks with the TBE virus.
 Further research is ongoing into the spread and ecology of the TBE virus in the Netherlands.

 Overview of tick-borne encephalitis virus in the Netherlands

 Infection and prevention

 Removing ticks as soon as possible reduces the infection risks of viruses they may carry, such as the virus that causes Lyme disease.
 TBE virus, however, is transmitted shortly after the bite.
 So, quickly removing the tick will not always prevent infection.
 Tick bites can be prevented by wearing protective clothing and by using repellents that contain DEET on exposed skin.
-Repellants do not protect 100%, so tick bite checks remain a necessity after being outdoor/in nature.
+Repellants do not protect 100%, so tick bite checks remain necessary after being outdoors/in nature.
 TBE virus is rarely found in farm animals, such as sheep, goats and cows.
-The virus is than excreted in milk.
-As a result people could be infected by drinking unpasteurized infected milk or eating cheese made from infected milk.
+The virus is then excreted in milk.
+As a result, people could be infected by drinking unpasteurized infected milk or eating cheese made from infected milk.